thomasgredig/MSthesis-ProQuest-Cite/README.md

 After the theses are found, select the `Cite`, then choose BibTeX as the style and output as text only.
 Either paste and copy or download to a text file.

-Proquest incorrectly categorizes mastertheses as phdtheses, so the references do not show up properly.
+ProQuest incorrectly categorizes mastertheses as phdtheses, so the references do not show up properly.
 The reformatting follows the (BibTeX examples)[https://www.verbosus.com/bibtex-style-examples.html].

 ProQuest does not export the school / university either, so it needs to be added separately.